 May 5, 2017

-Download and view this slide presentation by Central Sierra Province Ecologist Becky Estes:
+Learn more about the proposed project, and download this informative slide presentation by Central Sierra Province Ecologist (USFS) Becky Estes:

 Reconciling Expansion of Restorative Burning with Protecting Public Health from Smoke Impacts: Caples Creek Watershed Case Study